collective/collective.listingviews/README.rst

 - create custom listing portlets with additional information such as lead images, publication dates or authors;
 - create listing views with subqueries or python via `TAL expressions`_;
-- create additional views of content items, showing other aspects of the content;
+- create additional views of non-folderish content items, showing other aspects of the content;
-- create portlets to display information about the current item such as last updated date;
+- create portlets to display information about the current item such as last updated date, or even the whole content replacing plugins like ItemViewPortlet;
-- use an ItemView type portlet to display a whole item in a portlet;
-- create carousel portlets which pull content or images from collections or folders and apply javascript to them.
+- create carousel portlets which pull content or images from collections or folders and apply javascript to them, replacing collective.carousel are related plugins;

 Listing Views are designed to be simple to create quickly on a Plone site and avoid the complexity of creating custom page templates or overridden views for many common cases.

-View definitions are created inside the Plone Site setup for particular content types.
-Content editors can apply the views to content items via the ``Display Menu`` in a ``Listing View Portlet`` (and in the future in a ``Content Listing Tile``).
+View definitions are created inside the Plone Site setup by TTW developers.
+Content editors can apply the views to content items via the ``Display Menu`` for content or in a ``Listing View Portlet`` for portlets (and in the future in a ``Content Listing Tile``).

 The HTML markup used by the view is simple and designed to be easily adapted to your needs using CSS or Diazo.
 Each view consists of:

-- a definition list of fields of the content item;
+- a definition list of fields of the target or context content item;
-- a list of definition lists of fields for each the items in the folder, or collection items;
+- a list of definition lists of fields for each the listed items if the target or context is a folder, or collection;
 - unique CSS classes for the lists and each field type.

 By default Fields that can make up a ListingView are :